neg4n/next-api-compose/.github/README.md

 1. Unfortunately there is no way to dynamically export named ESModules _(or at least I did not find a way)_ so you have to use `export { GET, POST }` syntax instead of something like `export compose(...)` if you're composing GET and POST methods :(

-2. Middleware is executed as specified in per-method array, so if you want to execute middleware in specific order, you have to be careful about it.
+2. Middleware is executed as specified in the per-method array, so if you want to execute middleware in a specific order, you have to be careful about it.
 Early returned `new Response()` halts the middleware chain.

 ## License and contributions